justinpinkney/blog/content/blog/2021/face-edits/index.md

 PSP demonstrates a highly effective method for encoding real images in the latent space of a pre-trained generative model.
 The [repository](https://github.com/eladrich/pixel2style2pixel) provides a pre-trained encoder for finding the latent vector corresponding to an image your supply.
 There is also some cool follow up work called Encoder4Editing which might be even better for this application.

-They even use the good old [[toonify-yourself:Toonify model]] in their research as part of demonstrating the flexibility and generality of their face encoding approach.
+They even use the good old [Toonify model](../toonify-yourself) in their research as part of demonstrating the flexibility and generality of their face encoding approach.

 {% blogImage "images/psp.jpg", "" %}